-An edited version of this article appeared in the April-May 2013 edition of Village magazine.
+An edited version of this article appeared in Village magazine, April-May 2013 edition

 It wasn’t meant to be like this.

 In 1983, the minister for posts and telegraphs assured the Dáil that local radio would “allow the flexibility necessary for the development of services which will meet a very wide range of community needs and interests.”

 All the buzzwords were there.
 Local radio would be “community-based”.
 Among others, “youth organisations” would be consulted before fully considered legislation was produced, taking into account “social and cultural factors.”
 Pirate radio stations, playing wall-to-wall Top Thirty hits, would become a memory, replaced by truly local radio stations.

 Jim Mitchell’s promises came to nothing.
 It was another minister, Ray Burke, who finally ended the RTE monopoly on the airwaves, in 1988.
 The first independent local radio licences were issued a year later.

 Yet for all the promises of variety, there is a sameness to local radio.
 Rather than competing voices, in most parts of the country, there is a single broadcaster, granted a legal monopoly.
 The formula is almost always the same: a morning talk show dealing with local issues, often fuelled by whatever local councillor had managed to come up with a suitably controversial topic to stir controversy or, failing that, phone-ins from listeners, then a mix of middle-of-the-road and country music through lunchtime until the early evening, changing to a more youth-orientated music mix later in the evening.